apache/pulsar/site2/website-next/docs/security-oauth2.md

 - The `issuerUrl` parameter in this plugin is mapped to `--url https://dev-kt-aa9ne.us.auth0.com`.
 - The `privateKey` file parameter in this plugin should at least contains the `client_id` and `client_secret` fields.
 - The `audience` parameter in this plugin is mapped to  `"audience":"https://dev-kt-aa9ne.us.auth0.com/api/v2/"`.
+This field is only used by some identity providers.

 ## Client Configuration